-The evaluation plan also includes a plan for disseminating results to different audiences.
-This consists of a dashboard report, an annual evaluation report, and regular presentations of evaluation results.
-The primary audience for these products are RSTL staff and Advisory Council Committee, partners, and others doing similar work.
-These are used facilitate conversations with RSTL stakeholders and to inform program planning and continuous improvement.
+In addition to the seven evaluation questions, the evaluation plan for 2014 consisted of the development of a dashboard report and an annual evaluation report.
+The primary audience for both of these products are RSTL staff and board members, partners and others doing similar work.
+These are used to help inform program planning and continuous improvement.